-Held Equestrian Center is a 341-acre facility located a short distance from the main campus.
+Held Equestrian Center is a 341-acre facility located within easy walking distance of the main campus.
 In addition to the Heathman Arena and a modern stable for boarding student-owned horses, it includes an outdoor ring and riding trails set amidst scenic hills and woodlands.
 Opened in 2004, the center is named for Nancy G. Held, professor and director of the Education Program, emerita.

-Herrick Center serves the Theatre Department and has the principal college theatre, as well as a smaller studio theatre.
+Herrick Center for Speech and Theatre serves the Theatre Department and has the principal college theatre, as well as a smaller studio theatre.
 It is named for Michigan industrialist Ray W. Herrick.
 The structure, located on the west edge of Alumni Field, was completed in 1975.

 Kresge Gymnasium includes the varsity basketball and volleyball court, along with the Ferguson Dance Studio.
 Completed in 1925 and totally remodeled in 1988, the building is named in honor of philanthropist Dr. Stanley S. Kresge, '23.